Best General Liability Insurance Companies for Small Businesses in Virginia

 The Hartford ranks high for coverage, with sublimits above most competitors ($1 million for rented premises vs. the standard $300,000) and broad endorsement options including liquor liability and limited pollution coverage.
 Its policy management is strong, one Virginia broker said the service team responds within hours for endorsements rather than days.
 The buying experience is less competitive because quoting requires an agent rather than instant online tools.

-Where The Hartford performs best:
+Where The Hartford is a strong fit:

 • Real estate or higher-risk service businesses